 "Utility" means an electricity utility distribution company, T&D Provider or other provider of tariffed services to the Facilities, including any "standard offer provider" or "provider of last resort" (as defined under applicable Law and Rules).

-"Utility Invoice" means the bill or statement issued (in whatever form) by a Utility reflecting its charges for standard electric service at each Facility for each Billing Cycle (or portion thereof) during the Transaction Term.
+"Utility Invoice" means the bill or statement issued (in whatever form) by a Utility reflecting its charges for standard electric service for each Account at each Facility for each Billing Cycle (or portion thereof).

 “Utility Transfer Date” means, as to a Transaction, 00:00:01 Local Time on the day immediately following the date as of which the Utility for each Account effects a transfer of electric service for such Account from such Utility (or other provider) to us or effects a return of such service from us to such Utility (or another provider).